symdesign/wakkle/README.md

     └── meta.json
 ```

-As you can see, the image name `[your-image]` is represented on two places.
+As you can see, the image filename `[your-image]` is represented on two places.
 This is at `[your-image].wakkle` which is a two-dimensional preview and at `[your-image]` which is the directory that contains the wakkle image's assets.

 Assets are a sequence of three-dimensionally photographed subject and other files such as sound or the photos's meta data (e.g. exif).